cloudify-cosmo/docs.getcloudify.org/content/cli/teardown.md

 weight: 220
 ---

-The `cfy teardown` command is used to teardown a Cloudify Manager and all its attached resources.
+The `cfy teardown` command is used to tear down a Cloudify Manager and all its attached resources.
 The command deletes the Manager, including all resources and components that were installed during bootstrapping.
+You can bootstrap a new Cloudify Manager on the same VM after the teardown is complete.

 {{% gsNote title="Note" %}}
 The teardown process does not remove the VM on which Cloudify Manager is installed.